fuse-box/fuse-box/docs/sparky/sparky.md

 This is one of the best parts about `Sparky`, it comes built in `FuseBox` so if you install `FuseBox` this means you already have it.

 ## Usage
-`Sparky` does not require `CLI` or global installation. just create a file called `fuse.js` in your app root (it does not have to be called `fuse.js`, you can name it anything and put it anywhere, it is just a `JavaScript` file), then from your command line just type `node fuse [task name]`. for example, say you have a task called build, you can simply run it using `node fuse build`.
+`Sparky` does not require `CLI` or global installation.
+Just create a file called `fuse.js` in your app root (it does not have to be called `fuse.js`, you can name it anything and put it anywhere, it is just a `JavaScript` file), then from your command line just type `node fuse [task name]`.
+For example, say you have a task called build, you can simply run it using `node fuse build`.

 `c:/myProject/fuse.js`
 ```js